-Before the search begins many buyers and sellers choose to consult an attorney that specializes in Equine Law.
+Before the search begins, many buyers and sellers choose to consult an attorney that specializes in Equine Law.
 This will ensure that your horse purchase complies with both Federal and State laws.
 This is also the time to execute an agency agreement between you and your agent.
-(Link or page)

-Remember, you are looking for a unique individual not a commodity so keep in mind the following possibilities when searching for a new horse:
+Remember, you are looking for a unique individual, not a commodity, so keep in mind the following possibilities when searching for a new horse:

-- "Bringing along" a young horse or pony offers the reward of watching the youngster develop into a possible champion.
-This is usually a long-term process so be sure it fits your show goals. - Rescuing a horse that is no longer suitable for his current job (e.g. a thoroughbred racehorse) and re-training him to do a job for you is a rewarding option.
-This also can be a long term process. - A horse at the peak of his successful show years affords the owner the satisfaction of owning and riding a champion.
-This will probably be the most expensive option. - An older, "Schoolmaster," usually over 25 years of age, offers the reward of having him teach you the ins and outs of riding and horse mastership.
+"Bringing along" a young horse or pony offers the reward of watching the youngster develop into a possible champion.
+This is usually a long-term process so be sure it fits your show goals.

+Rescuing a horse that is no longer suitable for his current job (e.g. a Thoroughbred racehorse) and retraining him to do a job for you is a rewarding option.
+This also can be a long term process.

+A horse at the peak of his successful show years affords the owner the satisfaction of owning and riding a champion.
+This will probably be the most expensive option.

+An older "schoolmaster" offers the reward of having him teach you the ins and outs of riding and horse mastership.
 With the older horse comes the responsibility to retire him properly when his career comes to an end.
 Do not abandon an older horse to questionable circumstances.
 He may end up at a sale where he is sold and shipped long distances under dangerous circumstances to be inhumanely slaughtered for meat.
-If you are unable to finance an appropriate retirement arrangement for your horse, it is your responsibility to see that he is humanely destroyed.
+If you are unable to finance an appropriate retirement arrangement for your horse, it is your responsibility to see that he is cared for properly.
 Find out more about Equine Retirement Facilities.